3Easy/responsiveimage/readme.md

-# ResponsiveImage
+# Responsive Image

+This script checks if an image is larger than a specified width, then loads in a higher resolution image, choosing the most appropriately sized image for the current viewport measurements.
+This is an [ExpressionEngine](http://expressionengine.com/) focussed implementation, but can be adapted easily for use elsewhere.

+#### Method

+* Adhering the the principles of mobile first, the smallest image is included in the markup
+* We use an `id="responsiveimage"` on the`img` element to trigger the magic
+* No additional `class`es or `data` attributes pointing to other image sources are required
+* The script compares the viewport width to a number of breakpoints in the script
+* And switches the path to the most appropriately sized image

+#### EE

+The reference to being ExpressionEngine specific refers to the use of the [Image Manipulations](http://expressionengine.com/user_guide/cp/content/files/file_upload_preferences.html#image-manipulations) within EE’s File Upload Preferences.
+Four copies of the image have been created automatically, constrained to widths of 320, 480, 768 and 980px for this example.
+Because the manipulations are stored in directories, our focus shifts to changing the path.

+#### Credits

 Inspiration from [Automatic Responsive Images in WordPress](http://viewportindustries.com/blog/automatic-responsive-images-in-wordpress/) by Keir Whitaker.
-Based on the excellent [Responsive-Enhance](https://github.com/joshje/Responsive-Enhance) by Josh Emerson.
-This is an [ExpressionEngine](http://expressionengine.com/) focussed implementation, but will be adapted easily for use elsewhere.
+Based on the elegant [Responsive-Enhance](https://github.com/joshje/Responsive-Enhance) by Josh Emerson.
+Justification for a double download from [Image-y Nation](http://adactio.com/journal/5208/) by Jeremy Keith.
+Path changing regex magic provided by [Myles Eftos](http://twitter.com/#!/madpilot).

-This script will check whether an image is larger than a specified width, then load in a higher resolution image.
-Once rolling, the script will compare the viewport width to a number of breakpoints and load the most appropriately sized image.

-The focus on ExpressionEngine refers to making use of the [Image Manipulations](http://expressionengine.com/user_guide/cp/content/files/file_upload_preferences.html#image-manipulations) within EE’s File Upload Preferences.
-Four copies of the image have been created automatically, constrained to widths of 320, 480, 768 and 980px for this example.

-Adhering to the principles of mobile first, the 320px image is placed in the markup.
-No additional `data-` or `class` attributes are required, keeping the markup lean.
-The script changes the path to the different sized images.
+#### HTML

     <!DOCTYPE html>
     <html lang="en">